krahabb/esphome-victron-vedirect/components/m3_vedirect/docs/configuration/entities/index.md

   {: .highlight}

   > `address` and `text_label` are both optional meaning you can use either or both in order to bind the entity to the corrisponding protocol frame.
 Some registers are available in both TEXT and HEX frames and you might want to bind those 2 layers (protocols) of data to the same entity in EspHome (by specifying both keys).
 This way the entity will be updated whenever each of the data will enter the component.
 If you just set `address` you're only binding this entity to the data exchanged over the HEX framing.
 If you just set `text_label` you're only binding this entity to the data coming from the TEXT protocol layer.
+You can also decide to configure 2 entities for the same register: one binded to the HEX address and the other binded to the text_label (and see if they differ or not!)

   - `data_type` (optional - enum): Here you specify the data size/type of the HEX register frame.
 Every register has its own structure/layout and this can be checked out in the official docs.
 If left unset, the component will try to extract the correct size from the received payload but this can lead to misinterpretations of data (for `numeric` registers the data type, beside the length, also sets the signed/unsigned property of the numeric value)
   - `numeric` (optional - enum): This mapping sets the 'CLASS' for the register i.e. its semantics.
 See [Registers](Registers) for a complete explanation of the concept.
 Here we're just considering configuration of register VE_REG_DC_CHANNEL1_CURRENT which needs some info in order to be correctly parsed/rendered.
 We have: